Upcoming Course Start Dates

-- NEW!
-Pay in installments – Pay in 12 monthly installments, with no interest
+- Pay in 12 monthly installments, with no interest

 On-campus programs are held full-time and you are expected to be on campus for each day of class.
 The online program uses the same curriculum, but gives you the added flexibility of studying from home.